What’s New in the November PhotoRobot Software Release

 There’s few items more difficult to sell online than furniture.
 Your product images have to give online shoppers a real feel for the product, from aesthetics to weight and dimensions.
 To do this, brands and retailers often employ professional photography studios to create dynamic and visually-rich product content.

 You need a proper support team, the right equipment, and a strategy.
-Then, any piece of furniture becomes the ideal subject for engaging product photography, from stills to spins & 3D images.
+Then, any piece of furniture becomes the ideal subject for engaging product photography, from stills to immersive 360 product photos.
 Also considerations, there are the location and logistics necessary to photograph furniture, but this is where PhotoRobot comes into play.

-Both the Turning_Platform and the Carousel are designed to take up minimal space in a studio or warehouse.
-These robots can handle high-volume, high-output photoshoots of medium to large, heavy objects like furniture, machinery and even automobiles.
+Both the Turning_Platform and Carousel motorized turntables take up minimal space in any product photography setup, studio, warehouse or production hall.
+These 360 turntables can handle high-volume, high-output photoshoots of medium to large, heavy objects like furniture, machinery and even automobiles.

 The Turning_Platform has a plate diameter of up to 280 cm (9.2 feet).
 Meanwhile, its larger counterpart, the Carousel is available for manufacture with two different plate sizes.
 The standard platform size for the Carousel is 5,000 mm (16.4 feet).
 For a smaller platform, it can be built with a 3,000 mm plate.